-The wheels on the bus go ’round and ’round… According to the Federal Department of Transportation, the school bus is one of the safest means of transportation around, even safer than the family car.
-Several factors combine to give school buses their reputation for safety.
-Chief among them are the extensive licensing and education credentials required of school bus drivers.
+According to the U.S. Department of Transportation, the school bus is one of the safest modes of transportation, even safer than the family car.
+Several factors combine to give school buses their reputation for safety, including the extensive licensing and education credentials required of school bus drivers.
 Another is the fact that school buses themselves are sturdy vehicles.

 Mohonasen bus drivers do their best to maintain order and ensure a safe trip for all students.
 But they cannot do the job alone–it takes the cooperation of parents and children.
 So what can parents do to make their children’s bus ride a safe experience?
 Read our “rules of the road” to find out.